yzhao062/pyod/README.md

 # Python Outlier Detection (PyOD)

-### Note: the project is still under development as of Feb 7th 2018.
+### Note: the project is still under development as of March 7th 2018.

 ------------